 When a good prediction model has been found it may consist of multiple project attributes (required to be present and/or absent).
-A question may then asked as to how important each of these attributes are, within the model as a whole.
+A question may then asked as to how important each of these attributes is, within the model as a whole.

-Example using the Krook data set
+An example using the Krook data set

 As a result of using an evolutionary search it was found that the presence of “quotas” for women in parliament and the country being in a “post-conflict” situation was sufficient but not necessary for high levels of women’s participation in parliament.
 This model accounted for 6 of the 9 cases where there were high levels of women in parliament.

 When the “presence of quotas” was removed from the model, the model performance fell from 83% to 74%, when using Averaged Accuracy as the performance measure.
 The number of TPs increased slightly from 6 to 7, and the FPs increased from 0 to 5.

 When the presence of a post-conflict situation was removed from the model, the model performance remained at 83%, but the number of FPs increased from 0 to 4

 Therefore, it appears that the presence/absence of quotas was the attribute of the model that made the biggest difference to its performance

 This type of analysis can be seen as a particular form of contribution analysis.

 The following is a quote from the TOrs of an evaluation: “Even though it is well recognized that multiple factors can affect the livelihoods of individuals or the capacities of institutions, it is important for policymakers as well as stakeholders to know what the added value of the xxxx program is”